butla/Book/2016/presentations/tdd_of_python_microservices/text.md

 And the last thing - tests won't save you from all instances of human incompetence.
 When I created PyDAS using TDD and wanted to deploy it to our staging environment, it kept crashing.
-It turned out that I was ignoring Redis IP from configuration and had hardcoded localhost, which was fine with the tests, but didn't at all do in a real environment.
+It turned out that I was ignoring Redis IP from configuration and had hard-coded localhost, which was fine with the tests, but didn't at all do in a real environment.
-So be confident in your tests, but never a hudred percent.
+So be confident in your tests, but never a hundred percent.

 ## Enforcing TDD